digital-raven/raven/README.md

 to benefit the most from adopting Raven.

 - Easy starting point to a configurable NixOS system.
-- Competant configurations for office, gaming, or software development.
+- Competant configurations for office, gaming, or software development out of the box.
 - Update when / if you want.
 - Easy access to otherwise hard to get programs.
 - Long list of quality software and guides for common tasks.
 - On-system [user-guide](./docs/user-guide.md).
-- Snapshots on every change!
-If you make a change you don't like then you can easily reboot and load your old setup.
+- Easy experimentation!
+Each modification to your system produces a snapshot of the previous configuration.
+If you make a change you don't like then you can reboot your machine and load your old setup.